kvietmeier/Terraform/vastdata/cluster_config/README.md

 ---

-### Gettingg Active Directory information for configuring the cluster
+### Getting Active Directory Information for Configuring a Cluster

 Sometimes it can be difficult to get the exact information you need through GUIs or asking questions.
 Fortunately there are a few PowerShell commands you can use.

-You will need the AD PowerShell Modules but most AD domain conmtrollres should have them installed.
+NOTE: You will need the AD PowerShell Modules but most AD domain controllers should have them installed.

 - Domain Information